zanzix/zanzix.github.io/site/posts/bcc.md

   -- Uncurrying: (a → (b ⇨ c)) → (a * b → c)
   Uncurry : {a, b, c : Type} -> FreeBCC k a (b -> c) -> FreeBCC k (a, b) c
 ```

+(One important caveat is that our data-type now represents a free f-algebra rather than a free category in the strict sense.
+We'll talk more about the distinction in future posts, but for now I'll abuse notation and keep calling both concepts by the same name.)

 Defining an evaluator is as simple as it was before, we just match each constructor to the corresponding Idris function
 ```idr